mongodb/docs/content/clear-jumbo-flag.md

 preferred method to clear the flag is not applicable.
 In such cases, you can clear the flag using the following steps.

-Important: Only use this method if the [preferred method](#preferred-method-clear-jumbo) is *not* applicable.Before modifying the [config database](https://docs.mongodb.com/manual/reference/config-database), *always* back up the config database.
+Important: Only use this method if the [preferred method](#preferred-method-clear-jumbo) is *not* applicable.
+Before modifying the [config database](https://docs.mongodb.com/manual/reference/config-database), *always* back up the config database.

 If you clear the ``jumbo`` flag for a chunk that still exceeds the chunk size and/or the document number limit, MongoDB will re-label the